 4.5 In the past funding from the Housing Planning Delivery Grant was allocated to assist in the plan making process.
 This has helped fund external expertise to undertake specialist work on technical papers.
-It is proposed that remaining Housing Planning Delivery Grant monies and other sources of funding, including the New Homes Bonus, will be used to finance future work.
+It has been proposed that remaining Housing Planning Delivery Grant monies and other sources of funding will be used to finance future work.

 - 4.6 Staffing resources for the timely production of the Local Plan remain a critical issue (see Risk Management section below).
-At present, the following inhouse resources can be drawn upon during the period covered by the Programme: - Planning Policy Manager - Senior Planning Policy Officer - Planning Policy Officers - Graduate Planning Officer (Policy) - Other occasional staff resources including the Head of Planning and Building Control, GIS officer, and the Strategic Housing Manager and other Service officers - 4.7 We will continue to use external sources of expertise where appropriate, such as on specialist topics or where there is no existing capacity.
-It is anticipated that Surrey County Council will continue to provide assistance with transport and infrastructure capacity matters.
+At present, the following inhouse resources can be drawn upon during the period covered by the Programme: - Planning Policy Manager - Senior Planning Policy Officer - Planning Policy Officers - Planning Policy Administrator - Other occasional staff resources including the Head of Place Development, Economic Development Officer, GIS officer, and the Strategic Housing Manager and other Service officers - 4.7 We will continue to use external sources of expertise where appropriate, such as on specialist topics or where there is no existing capacity.
+It is anticipated that Surrey County Council will continue to provide assistance with transport, education and other infrastructure capacity matters.
 Additionally the Planning Policy Team continues to promote joint working initiatives, whenever these are practicable and relevant, with the other Local Authorities in East Surrey to help bridge the potential staff resource gap.
 This has worked most effectively in the preparation of technical evidence. - 4.8 Members are kept informed of progress on the Local Plan primarily through Licensing & Planning Policy Committee meetings.
-Occasionally we run special evening sessions for all Members to provide them with additional training or an opportunity to feed their comments into the plan making process.
+Throughout the Local Plan process we will be running a series of special evening sessions/ workshops for all Members.
+These will provide them with additional information and opportunities to feed-in their comments into the plan making process.
+The outputs of the sessions/ workshops will be reported to the Licensing & Planning Policy Committee.